Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-Notice that trapped particles span a large range in Lorentz factors, from almost rest $\gamma \sim 10$ to $\gamma \lesssim 10^8$.
+We note that the Lorentz factors of trapped particles span a large range from almost rest $\gamma \sim 10$ to $\gamma \lesssim 10^8$.
 This does not necessarily mean that they always experience strong radiation damping.
 Indeed, the Lorentz factor variation is two-fold in this electromagnetic field environment.
-First, the radiation reaction decelerates the particles from very high Lorentz factor $\gamma \sim 10^{12-13}$ to $\gamma \sim 10^{7-8}$, decreasing by several orders of magnitude their initial Lorentz factor.
-Second, at low to moderate Lorentz factor, the electric field component~$E_\parallel$ parallel to the magnetic field can accelerate but also decelerate particles depending on the sign of $E_\parallel$.
-Thus moderate energies does not necessarily mean strong radiation reaction but rather efficient electric field deceleration.
-Fluctuation are observed in the Lorentz factor on short time scales for trapped particles, as seen in fig.~\ref{fig:comparaisongammarrlvsllr}.
-Depending on the final time, we pick out a $\gamma$ factor value between the minimum and maximum of the possible interval $\gamma \sim [10, 10^{7-8}]$.
-It is a kind of stroboscopic effect, giving a sample of Lorentz factor spreading this interval.
-We checked this effect by looking at a sample of 10 trapped particles and found that the Lorentz factor drastically fluctuates on very short time scales in this energy range, see fig.\ref{fig:stroboscopique}.
+First, the radiation reaction decelerates the particles from a very high Lorentz factor of $\gamma \sim 10^{12-13}$ to $\gamma \sim 10^{7-8}$, decreasing by several orders of magnitude their initial Lorentz factor.
+Second, at a low to moderate Lorentz factor, the electric field component~$E_\parallel$ parallel to the magnetic field can accelerate but can also decelerate particles depending on the sign of $E_\parallel$.
+Thus, moderate energies do not necessarily mean strong radiation reaction but rather efficient electric field deceleration.
+Fluctuation was observed in the Lorentz factor on short timescales for trapped particles, as seen in Fig.~\ref{fig:comparaisongammarrlvsllr}.
+Depending on the final time, we picked out a $\gamma$ factor value between the minimum and maximum of the possible interval $\gamma \sim [10, 10^{7-8}]$.
+This fluctuation is a kind of stroboscopic effect, giving a sample of the Lorentz factor spreading at this interval.
+We checked this effect by looking at a sample of ten trapped particles and found that the Lorentz factor drastically fluctuates on very short timescales in this energy range, see Fig.\ref{fig:stroboscopique}.

-As shown in figure \ref{fig:Comparison_rr}, protons reach $\gamma\simeq10^{11}$ and electrons reach $\gamma\simeq10^{14}$ without radiation reaction while with radiation reaction they respectively reach $\gamma\simeq10^{10}$ and $\gamma\simeq10^{10.5}$, quite different from the curvature radiation approximation.
-Note however that the particles reaching the highest energies follow the field lines with the largest curvature radii while for our calculation we took an averaged radius of curvature.
+As shown in Figure \ref{fig:Comparison_rr}, protons reach $\gamma\simeq10^{11}$ and electrons reach $\gamma\simeq10^{14}$ without radiation reaction, while with radiation reaction, they respectively reach $\gamma\simeq10^{10}$ and $\gamma\simeq10^{10.5}$, which is quite different from the curvature radiation approximation.
+We note, however, that the particles reaching the highest energies follow the field lines with the largest curvature radii, while for our calculation, we took an averaged radius of the curvature.